tamhoang1412/backend-swe-interview-questions/answers/database.md

 ## What algorithm and data structure indexing used?
 And why?

 Index can use a hash table or B-Tree.
+(The index decided used depend on data type and how you query data)[https://dev.mysql.com/doc/refman/8.0/en/index-btree-hash.html].

 ## How composite indexing works?

 It's like a single index but the key is a compound key, which is the combined values of these columns that are indexed.

+Let’s say we have an index defined on 4 columns — col1, col2, col3, col4.
+With a composite index, we have search capability on col1, (col1, col2) , (col1, col2, col3) , (col1, col2, col3, col4).
+So we can use any left side prefix of the indexed columns, but we can’t omit a column from the middle & use that like — (col1, col3) or (col1, col2, col4) or col3 or col4 etc. These are invalid combinations.

 ## How to know your query is using index?